VincentSchippefilt/VincentSchippefilt.github.io/_drafts/after-cp.md

 categories: architecture
 ---

-In February 2015 my team and I finished implementing a midly complex system for our Total.
+In February 2015 my team and I finished implementing a mildly complex system for our Total.
 The system's name is Contractors Portal.
 We worked on it for about 7 month, with the best intentions:

-- high developper throuput
+- high developer throughput
 - minimum of moving parts to be simple to understand
 - completely tested
 - completely pair programmed